HukamRepo/hbuddy-gateway/README.md

-# Granslive IoT Gateway
+# Hukam - hBuddy IoT Gateway

-A Node application which makes connecting your GransLive Gateway (RaspberryPi 3) to your home wifi easier
+A Node application which makes connecting your Hukam Gateway (RaspberryPi 3) to your home wifi easier

 ## Connecting to WiFi?